arcanistzed/ctg/README.md

 ### Known Issues

-- Not currently compatible with the old Group Initiative module or MAT's option which enables that
+- Not compatible with the old Group Initiative module (which this module is a superset of)
 - Sorting doesn't work with Mob mode

 ## Contact me